Milofow/Milofow/Research/Business processes.md

 <br>

 ## How does business processes relate to software applications?
-Well nowadays a lot of work that used to be done by people can be done by computers.
-Meaning if you have a clear vision of your business process(es) there are probably some steps that can be replaced by a computer doing it, saving money in the long run.
-It's also the other way around a lot of software applications are fulfilling a business process.
+Well nowadays a lot of work can be done by computers instead of people.
+Meaning that, if you have a clear vision of your business process(es), there are probably some steps that can be replaced by a computer doing it, saving money in the long run.
+It's also the other way around; a lot of software applications are fulfilling a business process.

 <br>
 <br>

 ## Context group project regarding next questions
 As a group we have to create a menu application that cuts the interaction with a waiter.
 The customer has to scan a qr code in the restaurant to navigate to the menu online.
 From there on customers can view the menu and order.
-After their order the food and/or drinks will be delivered to their table.
-These orders need to be send to a dashboard inside the kitchen, where the personel can label orders as: in progress or done.
-This helps the workflow as they can clearly keep track of the progression of all orders.
+After they order the food and/or drinks, it will be delivered to their table.
+These orders need to be send to a dashboard inside the kitchen, where the personel can label orders as 'in progress' or 'done'.
+This helps the workflow and they can keep track of the progression of all orders clearly.
 At this part of the application it's also possible to edit the menu and inventory.
 The last one for keeping track of all their products being used.

 <br>

 ## Does your software automate a task, facilitate a task, or make a new task possible to perform?
-Our software as a group automates the following tasks: giving out menus to guests which is now down by the guests self by scanning the qr code on their table.
-But also the waiter/waitress coming by to take their order.
-From the guests perspective it facilitates the order task, because guests can simply order directly from the menu instead of waiting for a waiter/waitress to tell them.
-Inside the kitchen it eases tracking orders and inventory.
-The guest process makes it possible to facilitate the payment task aswell, guests could simply pay with their phone as it cuts out the waiter/waitress part again.
+Our group's software automates the following tasks: giving out the menus and taking order.
+From the guests perspective, it facilitates the order task, because guests can order directly from the menu on their phone instead of waiting for a waiter/waitress.
+Inside the kitchen it makes tracking orders and inventory easier.
+The guest's process makes it possible to facilitate the payment task aswell, guests could simply pay with their phone and it will cuts out the waiter/waitress part again.

 <br>